 Mr. Richmond has received numerous national, statewide and local recognitions:

-Mr. Richmond recently attained what is believed to be the largest verdict ($940 million) of any kind in Wisconsin, which is also one of the largest trade secret verdicts in US history.
+Mr. Richmond attained what is believed to be the largest verdict ($940 million) of any kind in Wisconsin, which is also one of the largest trade secret verdicts in US history.

 Mr. Richmond serves on the firm's Management Committee and is a member of the Complex Commercial Litigation and Class Action Practices.
 Previously, Mr. Richmond served as an appellate attorney in the U.S. Department of Justice’s Civil Division and was a U.S. Court of Appeals law clerk.

 Mr. Richmond is active in the community, currently or previously serving as Chair of the Criminal Justice Legal Foundation, Chair of the J. Reuben Clark Law Society (Los Angeles chapter), President of the George Washington Law Alumni Association, founding Chair of the Los Angeles Eagle Scout Association, and Secretary of the California Club.
 He has also served as a director for the Los Angeles Area Council of the Boy Scouts of America and the Los Angeles Chamber of Commerce and is a member of the Chancery Club.
 He currently serves on the Advisory Committee of the Claremont Institute's Center for Constitutional Jurisprudence, the Mormon Studies Council of the Claremont Graduate University, the Advisory Board of the George Washington University Law School, and the Advisory Board of The Federalist Society (Los Angeles chapter).